Chelsea Abdullah

 Chelsea Abdullah is a Kuwaiti-American writer.
 She is the author of the fantastical Sandsea Trilogy.

 Early life and education

 Abdullah was born and raised in Kuwait.
 She earned an MA in English from Duquesne University.
 She graduated from the University of Colorado Boulder.

 Career

 In 2022, Abdullah published her debut novel, the first of an intended trilogy.
 Titled The Stardust Thief, it's a story that takes place in a One Thousand and One Nights-inspired fantasy world where jinn are persecuted and hunted for their healing blood, and their enchanted relics are coveted.
 Publishers Weekly praised Abdullah's "lush descriptions [that] bring the setting to life" and her ability to create a "sense of mystery and enchantment".
 The New Arab applauded her inclusion of traditional Emirati folk tales and said she "beautifully [weaves] stories within stories, tales within tales."

-The third installment of the trilogy is still to be published.
+The third installment of the trilogy is yet to be published.